THE HEALTH & DISABILITY ADVOCATES

 State-Specific Medicaid rules regarding eligibility of legal immigrants,

 6. State's Mandatory Services covered by Medicaid and information on whether and how State makes this information available and accessible to adults with disabilities.

 Whether EPSDT information is readily available and accessible to potentially

 young adults (18-21) with disabilities and their families.

-State's Case Management services, including targeted case management for people
+11. State's Case Management services, including targeted case management for people with disabilities.

 State's coverage of Mandatory Categorically Needy Groups, Including details on

 1619(b) and Buy-In rules have been implemented, how new coverage groups are publicized

 by State, and how potential group members keep their Medicaid when SSI status changes.